 • Be extra aware around the fountain in Piazza Bra

 The walk from Verona Porta Nuova to the center is straightforward and well-lit.
-Google maps works perfectly in Verona and I usually get by without any issues.
+Google Maps works perfectly in Verona, and I usually get around without any issues.

 Getting to the Verona Christmas Market

-It’s pretty straightforward getting to Verona, but for those who may need the extra information:
+It’s pretty straightforward to reach Verona, but for anyone who wants the extra detail:

 By Train

 From Verona Porta Nuova, it’s about a 20-minute walk to Piazza Bra.
-Easy, flat, well-lit, and direct.
-Pay attention to the schedule of the last train out of Verona if you are traveling by train.
+Flat, well-lit, and direct.
+Pay close attention to the schedule for the last train out if you are traveling by rail.

 By Car

-For parking at the Verona Christmas Market or Parking in Verona period, we always seem to gravitate towards Parcheggio Tribunale — just a 10-minute walk from the Arena — and paid 1.50 EUR for two hours.
+For parking, we always gravitate toward Parcheggio Tribunale, just a 10-minute walk from the Arena, and we paid 1.50 EUR for two hours.
 For an evening visit, it’s ideal.

-Please pay attention to where you are driving in any Italian town, especially Verona, as you could incur heavy fines by entering a ZTL.
-You’ll see big lit-up signs that tell you to be careful.
+Please pay attention to where you are driving in any Italian town, especially Verona, or you could incur heavy fines by entering a ZTL.
+You’ll see big lit-up signs warning you to be careful.

 To experience Verona at its best: